-Due to the COVID-19 outbreak, Portsmouth Christian Academy has shifted instruction to an online format.
+Due to the COVID-19 outbreak, Portsmouth Christian Academy has temporarily shifted instruction to an online format.
 While our physical campus is quiet these days, our offices remain open and able to assist PCA families and members of the community.
 We’ve compiled a list of helpful contacts and links below that may be helpful during this time.

 Office Hours and Contact Information